The number pi has an evil twin

 How?

-• kazinator a day ago
+• kazinator 6 months ago

 A complete stranger who has nothing whatsoever to do with you, who has never tried to do anything for you, nor has been expected to, has never disappointed you.
 They've also never failed to disappoint you, because they have not failed in any regard whatsoever.